David-Lor/RDR2-SimpleGangWar/README.md

 - `ShowBlipsOnPeds`: if true, each spawned ped will have a blip on the map (true/false)
 - `DropWeaponOnDead`: if false, dead peds won't drop their weapons - they will remain stick to their bodies (true/false)
 - `RemoveDeadPeds`: if true, mark dead peds as no longer needed, making the game handle their cleanup (true/false)
-- `ProcessOtherRelationshipGroups`: if true, get all relationship groups from other existing peds and match these groups with the groups of SimpleGangWar peds.
+- `ProcessOtherRelationshipGroups`: (This was not tested on RDR2, and might crash your game if enabled!) if true, get all relationship groups from other existing peds and match these groups with the groups of SimpleGangWar peds.
   Set it to true if you experience the spawned peds fighting against other peds (like mission peds) when they should not be (for example, enemy peds of a mission fighting against enemy peds of SimpleGangWar).
 - `IdleInterval`: delay between loop runs, when battle is not running, in ms
 - `BattleInterval`: delay between loop runs, when battle is running, in ms